How To Make Echinacea Root Tincture: Step-by-Step Guide

 Correct Bottling Techniques for Echinacea Tincture

 Bottling your Echinacea tincture correctly ensures it keeps its strength.
-Use amber-colored glass bottles to protect it from light damage.
+Use amber-coloured glass bottles to protect them from light damage.

 Storing Your Tincture for Maximum Potency

 To keep your echinacea root tincture strong, use dark glass bottles.
-Amber-colored ones are best.
-They protect the tincture from sunlight that can make it weaker.
+Amber-coloured ones are best.
+They protect the tincture from sunlight which can make it weaker.
 Make sure to store these bottles in a cool, dark place like a cabinet or pantry.

 Darkness and coolness are key to preserving the healing powers of your herbal creations.